We feature the best remote desktop software to make it easy to control and access PCs and deploy software remotely.

 The main issue with ConnectWise Control is its sometimes poor performance.
 Even with a fast internet connection, the user interface can be slow and laggy, which isn’t ideal at the best of times.

 Overall, ConnectWise Control is a solid remote computer access program with a few flaws.
-Its pricing structure is clear, but with the cheapest plan starting at $19 per month, it’s certainly not the most economical option around.
+Its pricing structure is clear, but with the cheapest plan starting at $30 per month when paid annually ($38 monthly), it’s certainly not the most economical option around.
+Keep in mind those prices include 25 unattended access agents.

 Fortunately, though, ConnectWise Control provides a range of additional features for remote access, support, and team meetings.
 However, the web user interface is quite cluttered and considerable lag can be a problem at times.
 Ultimately, ConnectWise Control’s decent customer support and great security features mean that it gets the thumbs up from us, but be aware of its flaws.